Analysis / Red Oni, Blue Oni

 - The McCoy - The Spock: Pretty much the basic set-up.
 Red is emotional and acts before he thinks, while Blue is rational and thinks before he acts.
 Presented with hostage situation, Red will immediately send in the SWAT teams and Blue will try negotiations first.

-- More Dakka - Awesomeness by Analysis: Or Force And Finesse.
-Might be military setting.
-In this case, Red believes that sufficient firepower will end up breaking the enemy, while Blue looks for sneaky and tricky approaches.
+- More Dakka - Awesomeness by Analysis: Might be military setting.
+In this case, Red believes that sufficient firepower will end up breaking the enemy, while Blue exploits weaknesses in the enemies defenses.
 When they have to enter the room, Red will blow up the door, while Blue will use the air vents.

 - Confusion Fu User - Cold Sniper: Possible in The Squad.
 The Red in this case prefers close combat, while Blue strikes from distance with surgical precision.
 If attacked, Red will immediately strike back and Blue will try to back off into more advantageous position.